-Broadly speaking, selection refers to selecting elements (either cells, points, table rows, etc.) from datasets.
+Broadly speaking, selection refers to selecting elements (either cells, points, rows (in case of tabular datasets), etc.) from datasets.
 Since data is ingested into ParaView using readers or sources and transformed using filters, when you create a selection, you are selecting elements from the dataset produced as the output of source, filter, or any such pipeline module.

 There are many ways to create selections.
 Several views provide means to create specific selections.
 For example, in the SpreadSheet View, which shows the data attributes as a spreadsheet, you can simply click on any row to select that row.
-You can, of course, use the and CTRL (or) keys to select multiple rows, as in typical spreadsheet-based applications.
+You can, of course, use the and CTRL (or ) keys to select multiple rows, as in typical spreadsheet-based applications.